 Tom and Rose’s daughter, Tammy Steighner-Ondik, is also a licensed funeral director and plans one day to carry on the family business.
 Tammy graduated from Karns City High School in 1982.
 She is a 1986 graduate of Carlow University with a Bachelor of Science Degree in Nursing.
 Tammy went on to study Mortuary Science at the Pittsburgh Institute of Mortuary Science where she received her diploma in 1989 and her Pennsylvania Funeral Director’s License in 1990.
 Over the years, Tammy has continued her studies in nursing and in funeral service.
 In 2003, she attended the Wicks Educational Associates, Inc. in Harrisburg to become a wound, ostomy, and continence nurse and is certified as a wound, ostomy, continence nurse (CWOCN).
 She obtained a Master of Science Degree in Nursing in Nursing Healthcare Education in 2010 from the University of Phoenix.
-She is currently a doctoral candidate at Capella University studying for a PhD in Education specializing in Nursing Education.
-She plans to graduate with her PhD in 2017.
+She obtained a PhD in Education specializing in Nursing Education in 2017 from Capella University.

 Both Tammy and Tom Steighner are members of the Butler County Funeral Directors Association, the Pennsylvania Funeral Directors Association, and the Western Pennsylvania Funeral Directors Association.
 Tom is a past president of the Butler County Funeral Directors Association, and Tammy is currently a delegate to the Pennsylvania Funeral Directors Association Legislative Committee.